padovese/mongodb-java-angularjs/README.md

 </p>
 A project using:
 <br>1.
 MongoDB as your database, inside a docker container.
 <br>2.
-Java as your back-end language, with spring data.
+Java as your back-end language, with spring boot and spring data.
 <br>3.
 Angular.js as your front-end framework.
 <br>This project will be separeted in 3 parts, respectively.